tarof429/stuckathome/rke_with_virtualbox/README.md

 # RKE with Virtualbox

-This project sets up a simple Kubernetes cluster.
+This project sets up a simple Kubernetes cluster using RKE and VirtualBox.

 # Requirements